Running a Development Copy of WordPress

 • plugins aren’t defined until later down around line 194.

-However, in between lines 65 and 155, there is something we can use, namely the loading of the drop-in db.php; the filter can be safely defined there.
+However, between lines 65 and 155, there is something we can use, namely the loading of the drop-in db.php; the filter can be safely defined there.
 (However, this is perhaps only halfway towards “not core” code.)
 Check if you already have an existing wp-content/db.php before trying this technique.
-It is used by packages like W3 Total Cache for similar reasons.
+Plugins like W3 Total Cache use it for similar reasons.

 <?php